 Any other information required by other conditions of this agreement.

+The Permit holder will undertake all work in accordance with the approved Annual Work Programme.

+The Permit holder may, at any time, submit to the Minister for approval an amended Annual Work Programme.

-The Manager may require the Permit holder to vary the proposed Annual Work Programme to ensure the Activities are not inconsistent with the conditions of this Access arrangement.
+The Manager may require the Permit holder to vary the proposed Annual Work Programme to ensure the Activities are not inconsistent with the conditions of this Access Arrangement.
 Where required by the Manager the Permit holder will amend the proposed Annual Work Programme accordingly.

 GENERAL CONDITIONS